TheMEMOLab/Bio326-NMBU/Doc/02_Polishing.md

 ```

-If you compare the assembly-stats statistics before and after running Racon, what changes do you see in your assembly?
+What changes do you see before and after running Racon?
   - Is the average contig length longer?
   - Are there fewer contigs?